mkostrun/UBASIC-PLUS/README.md

 http://www.zenoshrdlu.com/kapstuff/zsubasic.html,
 and elements of 'CHDK', http://chdk.wikia.com/wiki/CHDK_Scripting_Cross_Reference_Page.

-uBasic Plus features:

-uBasic was written by Adam Dunkels circa 2006, and the code is available at github: https://github.com/adamdunkels/ubasic.

-### UBASIC WITH STRINGS

-uBasic with strings is a enhanced version of uBasic which adds support for strings:
-- 26 string variables, named a$-z$, string literals, variables and expressions can be used in assignments and print statements string expressions can be compared for equality in if statements string expressions can be concatenated using '+'
-- *left$(s$, i)*
-    returns the first i characters of s$
-- *mid$(s$, i, j)*
-    returns the substring of length j starting at position i in s$
-- *right(s$, i, j)*
-    returns the last i characters of s$
-- *str$(i)*
-    returns the integer value i as a string - opposite of val()
-- *chr$(i)*
-    returns the i'th ASCII character - opposite of asc()
-- *val(s$)*
-    returns the numeric value of the string of digits s$ - opposite of str()
-- *len$(s$)*
-    returns the number of characters in s$
-- *instr$(t$, s$)*
-    returns the position of the string t$ in s$ (or 0)
-- *asc(s$)*
-    returns the ASCII code for the first character in s$ - opposite of val()

-uBasic with strings was written by David Mitchell circa 2008, and the code is available from the author's web site: http://www.zenoshrdlu.com/kapstuff/zsubasic.html

 ## UBASIC PLUS Features

 - UBASIC, which can be a small non-interactive interpreter of